OpenTOPAS/TOPAS_Official_Documentation/parameters/scoring/phasespace.rst

 "Empty History": an original history for which no particles make it into the phsp.

-For many simulations, it is not important to know when the empty histories occured during the overall sequence, but only how many empty histories there were.
+For many simulations, it is not important to know when the empty histories occurred during the overall sequence, but only how many empty histories there were.
 This is Total Empty Histories.
 But for some 4D simulations, it can be necessary to know which run those empty histories belonged to.
 This can be important for simulations in which one wants to score statistical information per history, or for when one wants to reproduce a 4D simulation.
 This is Empty Histories per Run.
 For debugging purposes, it may also be helpful to have a way to mark not just how many empty histories there were per run, but exactly which histories during that run were the empty ones.
 This is Empty Histories in Exact Order.